 San Francisco AIDS Foundation

-$2,000 fuels our mobile testing unit for over one year, allowing us to reach diverse communities across the City.
+$2,000 fuels our mobile testing unit for over one year, allowing us to reach diverse communities across San Francisco.

-$1,000 funds one weekend-long seminar where people recently diagnosed with HIV can learn more about living healthily with HIV.
+$1,000 funds one weekend-long seminar where people recently diagnosed with HIV can learn more about living healthfully with HIV.

-$100 provides 10 gay, bi, and queer Black men with 1-on-1 counseling services for one month.
+$100 provides 10 gay, bi, and queer Black men with 10on-1 counseling support services for one month.

 Los Angeles LGBT Center

-$15,000 provides comprehensive sexual health services, including HIV and STD tests, treatment, education, and counseling to 100 clients
+$15,000 provides comprehensive sexual health services, including HIV and STI tests, treatment, education, and counseling to 100 clients.

-$5,000 covers a full year of laboratory testing for 11 patients
+$5,000 covers a full year of labratory testing for 11 patients.

-$1,000 funds one client receiving Post Exposure Prophylaxis
+$1,000 rfunds one client receiving Post-Exposure Prophylaxis (PEP).

-$150 provides comprehensive HIV/STD testing to 1 client
+$100 provides comprehensive HIV/STI testing to one client.

-$30 covers the treatment medication for 1 client infected with an STD
+$30 covers the treatment medication for one client diagnosed with an STI.